devs-group/vectorchat/pkg/stripe_sub/README.md

 Configuration
 - `STRIPE_API_KEY`, `STRIPE_WEBHOOK_SECRET` (or pass in `Config`).
+- Optional `DefaultPlanKey` (string) to return a fallback plan when no Stripe subscription exists.
 - Prices are defined inline from your plan records; no Price IDs required.

 Compatibility